 Choice and Change of Health Professional

-A worker who sustains an injury is entitled to such health care as may be necessary, appropriate, and sufficient as a result of his or her injury, and is entitled to make the initial choice of health professional.
+A worker who sustains an injury is entitled to such health care as may be necessary, appropriate and sufficient as a result of their injury, and is entitled to make the initial choice of health professional.

 The WSIB shall determine all questions concerning the necessity, appropriateness and sufficiency of health care provided to a worker or that may be provided to a worker, and payment for health care provided to a worker.